willdurand-edu/security-slides/src/06_oauth.md

 # Scopes

-Scopes let you specify exactly what type of access you need.
+**Scopes** let you specify exactly what type of access you need.

 Scopes limit access for OAuth tokens.
 They do not grant any additional permission beyond that which the user already has.

-The OAuth 2.0 specification does not define any value, it is left up to the implementor.
+The OAuth 2.0 specification **does not define any value**, it is left up to the implementor.

-Scopes should be expressed as a list of space-delimited strings:
+Scopes should be expressed as a **list of space-delimited strings**:

     scopes=s1 s2 s3